 The first few years my daughter was in grade school, she would sit at the table in the breakfast nook and do homework while I prepared dinner.
-One evening while I stirred cracker crumbs into a meatloaf mix, she sat in her usual place, reading a passage too softly for me to hear.
+One evening while I stirred cracker crumbs into a meatloaf mix, she sat reading a passage too softly for me to hear.
 Then she suddenly cried out “They can’t be big and strong!
 They are dwarf horses.”

 That was my cue to subtly look over her shoulder and identify the error.
 “It says draft not dwarf.
-Remember those big horses with the long hair over their hooves that pulled us around on the wagon ride?”
+Remember those big horses with the hair over their hooves that pulled us around on the wagon ride?”
 I did not tell her then, but I saw that recognition of conflict with what she thought she read as an accomplishment.
-My daughter is dyslexic and she would try to figure out what a sentence said though recognizing a couple of letters in each word.
-Her mind would not always put the letters in the same order each time she read the same word.
-So she had learned to read based mostly on context.
+Her dyslexia made it necessary to deduce what a sentence said though recognizing a couple of letters in each word.
+Her mind did not always put the letters in the same order each time she read the same word.
+So, she had learned to read based mostly on context.

-However, context is actually what adults tend to lean towards when reading.
+However, context is actually what adults tend to do.
 Have you seen paragraphs in which interiors of words have scrambled spelling or numbers replace similarly shaped letters?
 A mature reader can usually find enough clues to surmise the meaning and read these correctly as their brain fills in the gaps for them.
-However this does slow down reading speed, and the longer the words, the harder they are to decipher.
+However, the longer the words, the harder they are to decipher.
 Basically this puts the average reader on equal footing with my dyslexic daughter.